agsb/milliForth-RiscV/README.md

     if the compilation is interrupted, STATE and LATEST keeps untouched, but some junk was placed and stays into dictionary.
+        Could clean that with more some code.

+## Dismiss hack

+When the compilation of a word breaks, the LATEST are keepd in order but HERE was advanced with references of words compiled, that junk stays lost in heap.

+To clean just copy HEAD to HERE at error or missing.

+With this dismiss hack, the HERE returns to previous value before start the last compilation.

 ## CREATE and DOES>